dmakogon/clouddevelop2015/README.md

 think in terms of Document models.
 We'll take things a step at a time, looking at various options and pros/cons.
 The hope is that we"ll find a workable model.

+## A few notes about DocumentDB

+### DocumentDB and ID's

+Each DocumentDB document must have a unique id property (specifically, `id`).
+When creating documents via the portal, you'll need to specificy this id.
+When using one of the SDK's, a guid-based id will be created for you if you omit it.

+The `id` property must be a striing.

+### DocumentDB and collections

+When arriving from a relational world, it's easy to imagine a document collection being the equivalent of a SQL table: A grouping of similar content (e.g. a Person collection or a Task collection).
+However, that analogy isn't really accurate, as a collection may contain *any* type of data, whether homogeneous or heterogeneous.
+Even content of same type could have different property subsets.
+This is an inherent advantage of document databases, since there's no enforced per-document schema.

+When executing queries, the typical boundary is the collection.
+If, for example, you split your Person and Task data across multiple collections, and you want to retrieve a person and all of their tasks, you'll need to execute multiple queries to retrieve this data.

+One more consideration: DocumentDB scales on a per-collection basis.
+Each collection has storage and performance characteristics, and a related cost.
+To reduce cost (especially in this learning exercise), it makes fiscal sense to store all data in a single collection.

+If differentiation of types becomes an issue (e.g. Task and Person each have a `Name` property, and you only want to query names of Persons), consider adding a `Type` property to each document, which allows you to filter via `WHERE` clause.

+For this workshop, assume all data is stored in a single collection.

 ## Our two most important entities: Person and Task

+Ok, now that we have the prerequisites out of the way, let's dig in to the modeling.
 This data model is all about tasks, and the people who are assigned to them.
 If you think about this in terms of JSON, there are two obvious first-cut approaches: